psj1996-CR7/RNAseq-DESeq2-GSE50760/README.md

 - KEGG pathway enrichment dot plot
 - Gene–pathway network visualization

-All figures are saved at high resolution.

----

 ## Functional Enrichment Analysis

 Genes with an adjusted p-value < 0.05 and an absolute log2 fold change > 1 are used for enrichment analysis.
 Gene symbols are mapped to Entrez IDs using **org.Hs.eg.db**.